ni/nilrt-docs/docs/source/cross_compile/config_vs_code.rst

    workspace.
 For example: *<My Documents>\\HelloWorld\\\* or *<My Documents>\\NI Linux Real-Time Template\\*.

-2. In a new command prompt, navigate to the toolchain folder and run the environment-setup-core2-64-nilrt-linux.bat script.
+2. (Windows) In a new command prompt, navigate to the toolchain folder and run the environment-setup-core2-64-nilrt-linux.bat script.

+   (Linux) In a new terminal, navigate to the toolchain folder and run the environment-setup-core2-64-nilrt-linux.sh script

-3. Launch VS Code from the same command prompt, to ensure that the toolchain environment is set up correctly.
+3. Launch VS Code from the same command prompt/terminal, to ensure that the toolchain environment is set up correctly.
 Hereafter, always launch VS Code for cross-compilation after setting up the environment.